adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 100
 ```

-* we can't use any undiclared method inside the method
+* we can diclared method with undiclared method but can't use any undiclared method untill its diclared
 ```
 jshell> public void operationTop(){
    ...>     operationBotton();